Beyzotti/Tools_for_Data_Science_Final_Project/README.md

-# Tools_for_Data_Science_Final_Project
+# Python project for data science
-This is the final project of the course "Tools for Data Science"
+Please check the file 'Final Assignment.ipynb' for the final project of python project for data science